 Disbursements without supporting documentation will be disallowed upon audit.
-Cancelled checks and credit card statements (VISA, AMEX, department store, etc.) will not constitute acceptable support.
-See Sections A.3.2 and B.2.4 for additional guidance on expense documentation requirements.
+Canceled checks and credit card statements (VISA, AMEX, department store, etc.) alone will not constitute acceptable support.
+See Sections A.3.2 and B.2.4 for additional guidance on documentation requirements.

-2.5 General Ledger
+2.4 General Ledger

-A General Ledger shall be maintained with accounts for all assets, liabilities, fund balances, expenditures, and revenues.
-Separate accounts must be maintained for the expenses and revenues of each of the CONTRACTOR'S programs (both COUNTY and non-COUNTY programs).
+A General Ledger must be maintained with accounts for all assets, liabilities, fund balances, revenues, and expenditures.
+Separate accounts or cost centers must be maintained for the revenues (e.g., donations, grants, rental income, miscellaneous revenue) and expenditures of each of the CONTRACTOR'S programs and activities (both COUNTY and non-COUNTY).

-2.6 Chart of Accounts
+2.5 Chart of Accounts

-A Chart of Accounts shall be maintained:
+A Chart of Accounts must be maintained:

-- The COUNTY recommends that CONTRACTORS use the expense account titles on the monthly invoice submitted to the COUNTY. - If the CONTRACTOR uses account titles which differ from the account titles on the monthly invoice, each account title must clearly identify the nature of the transaction(s) posted to the account. - CONTRACTOR must consistently post transactions that are of a similar nature to the same account.
-For example, all expenses for travel shall be posted to the account titled "travel" or "travel expense" and not intermixed with other expense accounts.
+- The COUNTY recommends that CONTRACTORS use the same expenditure account titles on the monthly invoice submitted to the COUNTY. - If the CONTRACTOR uses account titles which differ from the account titles on the monthly invoice, each account title must clearly identify the nature of the transaction(s) posted to the account. - CONTRACTOR must consistently post transactions that are of a similar nature to the same account.
+For example, all expenditures for travel shall be posted to the account titled "travel" and not intermixed with other expenditure accounts.

-2.7 Payroll Register
+2.6 Payroll Register